microsoft/Trace/_sources/intro.md

 # 🎯 Trace

-Trace is a Python library that mimics the PyTorch Autograd's gradient tape mechanism, that records *traces* of operations on any Python objects, including code itself.
-It enables an automatic construction of execution graph of any Python program.
+**Trace is a Python library, inspired by PyTorch Autograd's gradient tape mechanism, for tracing and optimizing generic Python workflows.
+It can record *traces* of operations on any Python objects and functions, and automatically construct an execution graph for optimization of parameters of the workflow.**

-Our implementation is minimal and purely based in Python.
+Our implementation is minimal and purely based on Python.
 It does not involve any API calls or library-specific dependencies.
 Enabling traces of operations on Python objects allows us to capture the execution flow of a program, including AI systems that involve LLMs.
 In the example below, we show how Trace, combined with an LLM-based optimizer, can optimize the entire AI system end-to-end.